MarcSerraPeralta/ThinkPadX1-dotfiles/README.md

+# My config for my ThinkPad X1 Yoga

 Config files for Linux Mint 21.3 x86_64 with `i3` as window manager and `tmux` as a "terminal manager".

-To set up the configuration in this repo in a Linux Mint Cinnamon computer, run the following commands:
+To set up the configuration in this repo in a Linux Mint Cinnamon computer, run the following commands (and check the comments below):
 ```
 git clone --bare <git-repo-url> $HOME/.dotfiles
 alias dotfiles='/usr/bin/git --git-dir="$HOME/.dotfiles/" --work-tree="$HOME"'